sjdv1982/cloudless/GUIDE.md

 - Start Redis: `seamless-redis`.
 It is assumed to be always running.

+## Installation on the remote node

+- Clone the Cloudless repo.
+Define $CLOUDLESSDIR in your .bashrc.

+- Install Seamless (`docker pull rpbs/seamless && conda -c rpbs install seamless-cli`)

+- Define the variable `$masterIP` in `.bashrc.`

 # B. Network communication testing

-- Make sure that the master and each node can reach each other, preferably with ssh-without-password.

-It is assumed that your Redis instance does not contain anything else that needs to be saved.
+Make a backup of your Redis DB if needed.
+Below, it is assumed that it does not contain anything else that needs to be saved, and can be flushed (deleted) at will.

 ## Master-to-master communication tests